-But don’t just take our word for it, below are some others in the industry curious with MUT Design’s latest tiles.
+But don’t just take our word for it, below are some others in the industry curious about MUT Design’s latest tiles.

 The Tile Designer

-MUT is a Valencia based design studio who specialise in minimalist furniture and decorations.
+MUT is a Valencia-based design studio that specialises in minimalist furniture and decorations.
 Founded by Alberto Sánchez in 2010, its main aim is to redefine everyday objects based on the principles of emotive design.

 One of their previous tile designs, called SCALES, is a great representation of their vision.
 The aim was to imitate the vibrating movement of fish scales.
 Each tile was white with coloured edges, so when placed together they create an amazing iridescent effect.
 The picture below shows exactly what we mean.

 This meant that what could have been an otherwise plain and uninspiring design – ie. just plain white – was turned into something pretty unique, and certainly visually interesting.